 5. North Dakota

 One statistic that Maine can be proud of is that 10.5% of all private businesses in the state are owned by veterans.
-Maine also boasts a high percentage of veterans enrolled in the VHA (53.6%).
+Maine, which had an overall jobless rate of 4% in February 2022, also boasts a high percentage of veterans enrolled in the VHA (53.6%).
 However, other metrics indicate areas for improvement.
-Close to 5% of veterans in the Pine Tree State are unemployed and around 7% fall under the poverty line.
+Veteran unemployment in the Pine Tree State was 5.2% and around 7% fall under the poverty line.

 Related Article: 15 Things to Know Before Moving to Montana